tofflemire/saphires/docs/source/example.rst

 	import saphires as saph

-Here we are using the ls file (that splits up the wavelengths of the SALT fits into sub sections) to create a saphires spectra dictionary
+Here we are using the ls file (that splits up the wavelengths of the SALT fits file into sub sections) to create a saphires spectra dictionary

 .. code-block:: python